wagtail/wagtail/docs/topics/pages.rst

 In the above example, we've indexed ``body`` for full-text search and ``date`` for filtering.

-The arguments that these field types accept are documented here: :ref:`wagtailsearch_indexing_fields`
+The arguments that these field types accept are documented here: :ref:`wagtailsearch_indexing_fields`.

 Editor panels